Note: Join our B2B Community here if you like this post.

 For example, the average number of influencers and decision-makers involved in the B2B solutions purchasing process continues to grow.
 However, it is becoming increasingly difficult to get to the buyers.

 According to Forrester Research, 63% of B2B purchases involve more than four people, compared to 47% in 2017.
 These individuals are important decision-makers in the buying process, and many play a crucial and supportive role that cannot be ignored.
-Businesses have their unique preferences and procedures for purchasing B2B products and services, and the people involved in purchasing decisions sit at different stages of the purchasing journey.
+Businesses have their unique preferences and procedures for purchasing B2B products and services, and the people involved in buying decisions sit at different stages of the purchasing journey.
 These decision-makers come from various fields and backgrounds.
 Some decision-makers are well informed about the product or service their organisation needs and ready to decide, while others are still in the early stages of research.

 And this is just the proverbial tip of the iceberg.
 Your knowledge and insight into your buyer personae can guide sales, customer service, and product development teams.
 You can reach the right people, generate feedback, and organise information in an accessible and useable manner that improves business processes and decision-making.
 And you can provide relevant content through the proper channels to engage and inform your prospects and increase conversion opportunities.

 For example, it is reported that 68% prefer to research B2B solutions by their colleagues, receive recommendations from digital content, and draw up a shortlist of vendors with whom they can work.
 Once you know this, you can connect with potential buyers in a relevant and valuable way and through the channels they use.
-You can equip your sales representatives with in-depth purchasing insights that they can use in their conversations with prospective customers.
+You can equip your sales representatives with in-depth purchasing insights to use in their conversations with prospective customers.

 If you address the solutions and features that matter most to your prospects, everyone will know how to best market them.
 Adding new needs and preferences to your Buyer Personae will help ensure that each department is informed and acts accordingly.

 In short, you can harness the depth of Buyer Personae as a multidimensional tool to create cross-departmental collaboration and unity and put the customer at the centre and front of your business.
-Imagine if all your employees knew that the task of their role is to solve a specific problem for a particular persona.
+Imagine if all your employees knew that their role is to solve a specific problem for a particular persona.
 Suppose a new product has been designed with the customer in mind and not because of low incremental cost.
 Think about customer service as conducted thinking about the specific persona and not only efficiency.
 It is an important quality that gives your company a significant competitive advantage in the market and drives future success.
 Every employee in your company is empowered to anticipate buyer behaviour and other trends and respond most effectively.

 Join our B2B Community here if you liked this post.